djbottrill/Single-GPIO-LED-Button/README.md

 This simple circuit uses a single GPIO port to drive an LED in addition to acting as a push button input.

-Most of the time the GPIO is configrured an Open Drain output driving the LED, periodically it is switched to an input and the button state is read.
+Most of the time the GPIO is configured an Open Drain output driving the LED, periodically it is switched to an input and the button state is read.

 Note: